SaveliyP/ts-typed-sql/README.md

 # ts-typed-sql
 A fully typed SQL builder for TypeScript.

 Eventually it should support all possible SQL statements while retaining type information.
-Right now it only supports defining models, basic SELECT statements with CTEs, some operators and the avg() function.
+Right now it supports defining models, SELECT, INSERT, UPDATE and DELETE statements with CTEs, some operators and the avg() function.
 Adding more operators and functions is just a matter of grinding through the SQL documentation.
+Current syntax may be slightly awkward, but it is preliminary.

 Currently I'm targetting PostgreSQL, because it has better documentation, but eventually it will support other SQL dialects too.